Pairadux/dotfiles/README.md

 - Fully custom ZSH environment utilizing antidote, pure prompt, zsh-completions, zsh-autosuggestions, fast-syntax-highlighting, zsh-history-substring-search, and custom scripts.
 - XStow configurations
 - Bat themeing
-- Catnip configuration and theming
+- Catnip configuration and themeing
 - Hyprland configuraiton and themeing
 - Kitty temp config (considered using Kitty, haven't gotten fully rid of it because I am still on the fence about it)
 - Neovim config using NVChad Starter with a ton of personal tweaks and customizations
-- Rofi launcher customizations and theming
+- Rofi launcher customizations and themeing
 - Tmux configurations utilizing TPM and various Tmux plugins.
 Custom mappings and leader keys.
 - Waybar configuration and themeing
-- Wezterm basic configuration and theming
+- Wezterm basic configuration and themeing
 - Zellij temp config (was buggy so I switched back to Tmux, but wanted to leave config in case I try it again)

 ## Notes